cnsuhao/wortserchilo/docs/dictionary.md

  - Since recently I use “-ora” as comparative and “-ima” as superlative suffix, e.g. “bonoran” instead of “pli bonan”
  - I write “ĝi estas bela**n**” instead of “ĝi estas bela”.

-My code isn't always perfectly consistent in this because I come up with these things as I go, and some of the code is from earlier projects.
+My code isn't always perfectly consistent in this because I came up with these things as I go, and some of the code is from an earlier project.